bagder/http3-explained/en/feature-inorder.md

 For example: stream A and B are transferred from a server to a client.
 Stream A is started first and then stream B. In QUIC, a lost packet would only affect the stream(s) to which the lost packet belongs.
-If stream A gets a packet lost, and stream B does not, stream B may continue its tranfers and complete while stream A is getting its lost packet retransmitted.
+If stream A gets a packet lost, and stream B does not, stream B may continue its transfers and complete while stream A is getting its lost packet re-transmitted.
 This was not possible with HTTP/2.